 Schools and Group Visits – Information for Teachers

-The Royal West of England Academy exists for everyone with an interest in art and design.
+The RWA’s aim is to provide an inclusive programme of exhibitions, events and education in order to enhance the knowledge, understanding and enjoyment of art to the people who visit.
 It is one of only five Royal Academies of Art in the UK and is a registered charity which has been self-supporting for over 150 years and possesses an outstanding Grade II* listed building, galleries and permanent fine art collection.
 The RWA has HM Queen Elizabeth II as its patron.
-The RWA’s aim is to provide an inclusive programme of exhibitions, events and education in order to enhance the knowledge, understanding and enjoyment of art to the people who visit.

 How can I book a visit?